-I hadn’t realised the ecological importance of mainting 🌱 aquatic reed beds, until I chanced upon an article in Lac Annecy Magazine (édition 2018, no2; cover photo Luc Nisset) a couple of weeks ago: reed beds are essential to purify the lake’s water, to prevent the erosion of the lake’s banks, and t provide a home to aquatic flora and 🦆 fauna.
-Over the years, the 🌱 aquatic reed beds of Lac Annecy had reduced from 250 acres to a mere 30 acres!
+I hadn’t realised the ecological importance of maintaining 🌱 aquatic reed beds, until I chanced upon an article in Lac Annecy Magazine (édition 2018, no2 / cover photo Luc Nisset): reed beds are essential to purify 💦 the lake’s water, to prevent the erosion of the lake’s banks, and to provide a home to aquatic flora and 🦆 fauna.
+Over the years, the 🌱 aquatic reed beds of 💦 Lac Annecy had reduced from 250 acres to a mere 30 acres!
 Thankfully, the focused work of agencies like SILA (Syndicat Intercommunal du Lac Annecy) and Asters (Conservatoire d’Espaces Naturels Haute-Savoie) have worked hard to successfully protect the reed beds.

 Other points of interest for families in the area

 🚤 Le Ponton de l’Embarcadère – you can rent out pedalos, kayaks, canoes, stand up paddle boards, wakeboards, water-skis and boats (with or without permit options);

-- 🏚 la Maison de Pays du Laudon – during the summer months, explore a 19th century house and get to grips with village life from d’anton / open from 1st May to 30th September, 9h to 19h / see website for more details;
+🏚 Maison de Pays du Laudon – during the summer months, explore a 19th century house and get to grips with village life from d’anton / open from early May until late September, 9h to 19h / see website for more details;

 ⛰ Massif des Bauges – located just above / behind Saint-Jorioz, this is a beautiful area to explore en famille / see here for more details;